oracle/terraform-provider-oci/website/docs/r/objectstorage_bucket.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `etag` - The entity tag (ETag) for the bucket.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `kms_key_id` - The OCID of a KMS key id used to call KMS to generate data key or decrypt the encrypted data key.
+* `kms_key_id` - The OCID of a master encryption key used to call the Key Management service to generate a data encryption key  or to encrypt or decrypt a data encryption key.
 * `metadata` - Arbitrary string keys and values for user-defined metadata.
 * `name` - The name of the bucket.
 Avoid entering confidential information.
 Example: my-new-bucket1
 * `namespace` - The Object Storage namespace in which the bucket lives.
-* `object_events_enabled` - A property that determines whether events will be generated for operations on objects in this bucket.
-This is false by default.
+* `object_events_enabled` - Whether or not events are emitted for object state changes in this bucket.
+By default, `objectEventsEnabled` is set to `false`.
+Set `objectEventsEnabled` to `true` to emit events for object state changes.
+For more information about events, see [Overview of Events](https://docs.cloud.oracle.com/iaas/Content/Events/Concepts/eventsoverview.htm).
 * `object_lifecycle_policy_etag` - The entity tag (ETag) for the live object lifecycle policy on the bucket.
 * `storage_tier` - The storage tier type assigned to the bucket.
 A bucket is set to 'Standard' tier by default, which means objects uploaded or copied to the bucket will be in the standard storage tier.
 When the 'Archive' tier type is set explicitly for a bucket, objects uploaded or copied to the bucket will be stored in archive storage.
 The 'storageTier' property is immutable after bucket is created.
 * `time_created` - The date and time the bucket was created, as described in [RFC 2616](https://tools.ietf.org/rfc/rfc2616), section 14.29.